Compassionate Love Blog: Displaying compassion for those who struggle with mental illness (c)2017 Nancy Virden, Always the Fight Ministry

 Hold out, hang in there, stay the course, keep yourself together, don’t think too much, don’t lose focus, push away the emotions, calm your nerves… hold.
 Above all, remember those who die are heroes.
 Your sacrifice is secondary to the mission.

 The above scene is merely my humble description of a sci-fi television portrayal of war.* In reality, men, women, and children fight battles against trauma every day.
 Soldiers who stood their ground in actual wars, victims of abuse and torture for other people’s sexual pleasure, witnesses to accidents and violent crimes – all these and more have survived literal and figurative foxholes.

-I know the one who allows me to rest from striving.
-While learning to heal from trauma, his words are calming, “Peace, be still.”
+I know who allows me rest from striving.
+While learning to heal from trauma, his words are rich with calm.
+“Peace, be still.”